 ABOUT THRESHER SHARKS

 Thresher sharks mostly live in the tropical oceans in North America and Asia.
-Even tough they are sharks and you might be asking yourself why would I want to see a shark and possibly be eaten by a shark (haha).
+Even though they are sharks and you might be asking yourself why would I want to see a shark and possibly be eaten by a shark (haha).
 Don’t worry.
 Not all types of shark are super dangerous.
 Besides, thresher sharks are really cute.
-In general sharks are not into diver meat.
+In general, sharks are not into diver meat.

 Thresher sharks are famous for a distinctive large tail that resembles the arc of a rainbow.
 The tail of the thresher shark may weigh up to 33% of the shark’s total body weight.
 It helps to herd bony fish and to whack at them (don’t be the one to get whacked).
 This is how they hunt and why they have such a large tail.

 Unfortunately, thresher sharks are an endangered species and are listed as vulnerable to extinction.